 Grant Eligibility

 Grants are typically awarded based on financial need, making them a form of need-based aid.
-Conversely, scholarships are often merit-based, awarded for academic achievement, extracurricular involvement, or other accomplishments.
+Conversely, scholarships are often merit-based, and awarded for academic achievement, extracurricular involvement, or other accomplishments.

 Funding Source